When faced with feed shortages, farmers can look to field pea straw as an alternative feed source for cattle. Here…

 The status of herbicide-resistant kochia in MB, herbicide options in pulse and soybean crops and control goals.

-Dr. Syama Chatterton, Plant Pathologist, Lethbridge Research Centre, Agriculture and Agri-Food Canada Aphanomyces root rot is historically the most destructive…
+Dr. Syama Chatterton, Plant Pathologist, Lethbridge Research Centre, Agriculture and Agri-Food Canada – Fall/Winter (December) Pulse Beat 2020 Aphanomyces root…

 This guide provides a summary of 2020 variety evaluation data from various locations across Manitoba to help you select the best varieties for your farm.